November 30, 2010 / Theology

 Megan Anna Neff

-Megan Anna Neff holds an MDiv from Princeton Theological Seminary and a MPsych from George Fox University where she is currently a doctoral candidate.
+Megan Anna Neff holds an MDiv from Princeton Theological Seminary and an MA in clinical psychology from George Fox University where she is currently a doctoral candidate.
 Neff’s research interests include the integration of Christian theology and psychology, twenty-first-century pedagogy, intersubjectivity, and existential philosophy.
 She enjoys curating digital resources on these topics at meganannaneff.org.
 Her book, Embodying Integration: A Fresh Look at Christianity in the Therapy Room, was recently published by IVP Academic.